TrinhHuuGiang/mini-project-atmega16-lm35-temp-sensor/README.md

 ![Product testing](result/test.gif)

 ## Introduction
 This product is a simple temperature measurement and display device built on the Atmega16 microcontroller and the LM35 temperature sensor.
-The primary goal of the project is to help users become familiar with the Atmega16 microcontroller and basic electronic components.
+The primary goal of the project is to help users become familiar with the Atmega16 microcontroller and basic electronic components, especially focusing on analog-to-digital conversion (ADC) to read temperature data from the LM35.

 ## Technical Specifications
 - **Temperature Measurement Range**: 0°C - 100°C